Last Updated on August 1, 2019

 - Tenderness over SI joint.
 One or both joints may be affected.

 - Men much more often affected than women.

 - Strong genetic association with the gene HLAB27.

-HLA B27 stands for Human Leukocyte Antigen B27 and is a surface antigen that presents antigenic peptides to T cells, body’s natural defence cells.
+HLA B27 stands for Human Leukocyte Antigen B27 and is a surface antigen that presents antigenic peptides to T cells, the body’s natural defense cells.
 HLA-B27 is strongly associated with ankylosing spondylitis, and other associated inflammatory diseases referred to as spondyloarthropathies.

 It is not entirely clear how HLA-B27 influences disease.

-The first objective in patient with inflammatory back pain is to reach at the definitive diagnosis.
+The first objective in a patient with inflammatory back pain is to reach the definitive diagnosis.
 This may be delayed for various reasons.

-Patient is put on medication to control inflammation such as NSAIDs.
-Patient should also be put on exercises to maintain spinal function, initially under supervision of physiotherapist and then independently.
+The patient is put on medication to control inflammation such as NSAIDs.
+The patient should also be put on exercises to maintain spinal function, initially under the supervision of a physiotherapist and then independently.

-When definite diagnosis is reached at, patient is treated accordingly.
+When a definite diagnosis is reached at, the patient is treated accordingly.